 - that it was a statement on a matter of public interest

 - the statement is in a scientific or academic journal and is protected by privilege.

 It is difficult to predict the outcome of a defamation action with any certainty and if the matter goes to trial the publicity generated often means the defamatory comment reaches a wider audience than the original statement.

 Given the unpredictable nature of defamation proceedings, we believe it is not generally in members' interests for us to use their funds to offer discretionary indemnity for other members to pursue defamation actions.

-It is also unlikely we would assist members in defending defamation actions that did not result directly from their clinical care of patients (such as actions arising out of inter-professional disputes).
+It's also unlikely we would assist members in defending defamation actions that didn't result directly from their clinical care of patients (such as actions arising out of inter-professional disputes).

 Dental professionals in the media

 If you write, broadcast on radio or TV or publish information online, you need to seek indemnity from the publisher, broadcaster or internet service provider - in case (for example) a libel action is brought, or allegations of breach of copyright are made, as a result of something you have written, broadcast or published.

 You should not rely on your DDU membership in relation to these types of activities.

 This page was correct at publication on 02/11/2022.
 Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.